Herola007/Sales-Data-Cleaning-and-Visualization/README.md

 - A new column named Segment was added to the transposed table to categorize the modes of shipment.

 ![img_three](https://github.com/Herola007/Raye-Stores-Sales-Data-Cleaning-and-Visualization/blob/main/Steps/2024-10-09%20(3).png?raw=true)
 -Next, I proceeded to unpivot the table, excluding the first two columns.
 The image above illustrates the resulting table after this transformation.
-After completing the modifications for the second part of the dataset, I then loaded the data back into Excel.
+After completing the transformation for the second part of the dataset, I then loaded the data back into Excel.